Zhudong Animation and Comic Creative Park

-The Zhudong Animation and Comic Creative Park (竹東動漫園區 (竹东动漫园区, Zhúdōng Dòngmàn Yuánqū)) is a theme park in Zhudong Township, Hsinchu County, Taiwan.
+The Zhudong Animation and Comic Creative Park (竹東動漫園區 (Jhúdōng Dòngmàn Yuáncyū)) is a theme park in Jhudong Township, Hsinchu County, Taiwan.

 History

 The park was opened for trial basis on 18 December 2015 on its western part in a ceremony attended by Hsinchu County Magistrate Chiu Ching-chun.
 Its eastern part was opened in 2016.

 Architecture

 The park was designed by a team from Joy Magical Co., Ltd. It consists of five main halls, which are Master Pavilion, Multimedia Pavilion, Creative Store, Mushroom House and Performance Hall.

 Transportation

-The park is accessible from Zhudong Station of Taiwan Railways.
+The park is accessible from Zhudong Station of Taiwan Railway.